 - Consider balance between schools of ethnic, socioeconomic, and language differences and other elements of diversity; - Attempt to provide for capacity of special program siting.

-The following charts display the demographic characteristics of Hazeldale, Nancy Ryles and the District in 2016-17.
-Hazeldale, in general, is comparable to the District overall in most racial and ethnic proportions, with a somewhat larger share of Hispanic students and a smaller share of Asian students.
+The following charts display the demographic characteristics of Nancy Ryles, Cooper Mountain and the District in 2016-17.
+Nancy Ryles and Cooper Mountain are comparable to one another in terms of race and ethnicity.